What is a modular home?

 Modular homes are structures built in a controlled and environmentally protected facility.
 They are built using precise and efficient construction technology.
 Modular homes are built to the same local and state building codes as a site-built home, but because they are transported to the home site from the factory, modular homes tend to be much stronger than site-built homes.

-Modular, Manufactured, Trailers, and Mobile Homes:
+What’s the difference between Modular, Manufactured, Trailers, and Mobile Homes?

 The terms mobile home, manufactured home, trailer, modular home, prefabricated, and systems built are often considered synonymous.
 Yes, all are built off-site in a factory setting, but the similarities stop there.
 There is a huge difference in the building code and manufacturing processes of each of these types of homes.